GitBolt/expense-tracker-workshop/README.md

 };
 ```

-#### 1.2
+#### 1.2 Adding IDL
 When you build your program, in the `target/` directory, your program's IDL is created.
 IDL is essentially the strucuture of your entire program, including all instructions, instruction params and all accounts.
 The IDL is saved in a JSON file.
 We have to copy it in our client code and save it as a type so that we can easily work with our anchor provider with type annotations and checking.
-In this repository, the IDL is present in [/app/util/idl.ts](/app/util/idl.ts) file
+In this repository, the IDL is present in [/app/src/util/idl.ts](/app/src/util/idl.ts) file

-#### 1.3
+#### 1.3 Deriving PDAs in client
 We learnt in the [PDAs](#PDAs) section above about PDAs.
 Let's see how we derive it in the client.
-Open up any file from the [/app/util/program](/app/util/program) directory.
+Open up any file from the [/app/src/util/program](/app/src/util/program) directory.
 For example, to derive an expense's account PDA, we're using
 ```ts
 let [expense_account, bump] = anchor.web3.PublicKey.findProgramAddressSync(